Kane Constructions was appointed in late 2017 to deliver the new Penguin Parade Visitor Centre located on Phillip Island, Victoria.

 The new visitor centre was delivered in July 2019.

-The existing visitor centre is currently being demolished, and the reclaimed land will be rehabilitated into new penguin habitat.
+The existing visitor centre was demolished, and the reclaimed land has been rehabilitated into new penguin habitat.